‼️ Check the AutoSnore Launch!

 ----- 💤 -----

 AutoSnore uses Machine Learning models to classify sounds into snoring, it is very accurate.
 However it may sometimes incorrectly classify a snore.
-In the Configuration settings, you can adjust the snore detection from Strict to Wide detection.
+In the Configuration settings, you can adjust the snore detection from Wide to Strict detection.
 Refer to the How it Works page for more information.

 ----- 💤 -----